montaguegabe/cursor-multi-vscode/README.md

-# Cursor Multi
+# VS Code Multi

-Cursor Multi is the best way to work with Cursor on multiple Git repos at once.
+VS Code Multi is the best way to work with VS Code on multiple Git repos at once.
 Set up your "sub-repos", for quick access to:

--   Automatic syncing of Cursor rule .mcd files from the sub-repos
 -   Automatic syncing of your `.vscode` folder: `launch.json`, `tasks.json`, `settings.json`

 ## Installation